 The academic year is divided into two semesters.
-Each semester is divided into two terms of some 9-10 weeks.
+Each semester is divided into two terms of some nine-ten weeks.
 In each term there are six-seven weeks of lectures and students sit examinations at the end of each term.
-Resits of one term take place after the next term, except for term 4 where resits are offered in August.
+Resits of one term take place after the next term, except for term 4 where some of the resits are offered in August.